The 2MIG isolated AGNs -- 2. X-ray general properties and peculiarities: Spectral models of isolated AGNs

-It consists of a power-law continuum (\textit{xszpowerlaw}), additional neutral absorption (\textit{xsztbabs}), emission line with a Gaussian profile (\textit{xszgauss}), and two thermal components of diffuse gas in collisional ionization equilibrium (\textit{xsapec}).
+It consists of a power-law continuum (\textit{xszpowerlaw}), additional neutral absorption (\textit{xsztbabs}), an emission line with a Gaussian profile (\textit{xszgauss}), and two thermal components of diffuse gas in collisional ionisation equilibrium (\textit{xsapec}).
 Galactic absorption was fixed with value $N_{H} = 0.04 \cdot 10^{22} cm^{-2}$.
-We obtained the photon index and column density (Table \ref{tab:X-rayParam}).
-The soft excess is well fitted with two thermal components, where the temperature of the second component $kT_{2} =1.0_{-0.1}^{+3.0}$ keV is much higher ("hot" component) in comparison to the first one of $kT_{1} = 0.16_{-0.02}^{+0.10}$ keV (''warm" component).
+This model provides good statistics with $\chi^{2}\d.o.f. = 99.76/103$.
+The soft excess is well fitted with two thermal components, where the temperature of the second component $kT_{2} = 1.0_{-0.1}^{+3.0}$ keV is much higher ("hot" component) in comparison to the first one of $kT_{1} = 0.16_{-0.02}^{+0.10}$ keV (''warm" component).
 The Fe $K_{\alpha}$ emission line $E_{line} = 6.39_{-0.02}^{+0.06} \rm{keV}$ has an equivalent width of $\textit{EW}$ $= 50_{-0.01}^{+0.01}$ eV.
 This suggests that the Fe $K_{\alpha}$ emission line originated in the neutral moderate-density environment.
+The spectral model is shown in Figure \ref{fig:NGC3081}.